 Over-generalizing and all-or-nothing thinking are two common thought patterns that can lead to negative emotions and behaviors.
 For example, you may over-generalize if you have a bad day at work and tell yourself, “I’m always screwing up.” or “I’m never going to be good enough.”
 CBT can help you learn how to identify these thought patterns to change them.

-Cognitive-behavioral therapy, commonly abbreviated as CBT, is a type of psychotherapy that emphasizes the important role of thinking in how we feel and do.
-CBT aims to recognize, understand, and change negative thinking patterns and behaviors that are causing us distress.
+Cognitive-behavioral therapy, commonly abbreviated as CBT, is a type of psychotherapy that emphasizes the critical role of thinking in how we feel and do.
+CBT aims to recognize, understand, and change negative thinking patterns and behaviors causing us distress.
 By doing so, someone suffering from anxiety, depression, addiction, eating disorders, or any other mental health condition can learn to manage their symptoms and live a happier and more fulfilling life.
 They will also have better control over their thoughts, feelings, and behavior.

 CBT can be used to help people change their relationship with substances.
 Track down the thoughts and behaviors contributing to substance abuse and work on changing them.